When artists begin to transform tradition

 Curatorial Note

-The system remains, but it begins to stretch.
+The system persists, but it stretches.

-Forms are no longer only inherited— they are chosen.
+Forms are no longer only inherited - they are chosen.

 Tradition is not repeated.
-It is transformed.